||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "I want a Christmas present," he said, holding out his hand.
 "Five food tokens."

-"Your reward will be the glory of the games!" said Kourete.
-It was not the answer Artorius wanted.
+"Your reward will be the glory of the games!" declared Kourete, which was not the answer Artorius wanted.
 "Make haste, my boy!
 Fetch your troublesome brother's sword!"

 "He's not my bro..." objected Artorius, but the fake Sir Hector and Kay had already walked on.
 With a sigh, he turned and started back towards town.